 Once qualified, many instructors and trainers can work for gyms on a self-employed basis, so it’s worth getting in touch with yours to find out whether they have any opportunities available.

-Some gyms also recruit trainee personal trainers/fitness instructors, with the idea being that you can work and study for your qualifications alongside each other, so we’d recommend getting in touch with local gyms to ask about vacancies.
+Some gyms also recruit trainee personal trainers and fitness instructors, with the idea being that you can work and study for your qualifications alongside each other, so why not contact your local gyms to ask about vacancies?

 Ready to get started?